AP source: Eagles send Carson Wentz to Colts for draft picks

 The person spoke to The Associated Press on condition of anonymity because the deal hasn’t been announced.

-Wentz is coming off the worst season of his five-year career.
+Wentz is coming off the worst season of his five-year career and was benched for rookie Jalen Hurts after 12 games.
 He finished third in NFL MVP voting in 2017 when he led the Eagles to an 11-2 record before a knee injury ended his season and Philadelphia went on to win its only Super Bowl title.

+The deal reunites Wentz with Colts coach Frank Reich, who served as Philadelphia’s offensive coordinator his first two seasons in the league.
+The Colts are turning to their fourth starting quarterback in Reich’s four years.
+Andrew Luck retired abruptly before 2019 season and Jacoby Brissett took over.
+Philip Rivers led the team to the playoffs in his only season in Indianapolis in 2020.
+After Rivers retired, Wentz became an ideal fit for the team.

+Wentz is entering the first season of a four-year, $128 million contract he signed in June 2019.
+The Eagles will absorb a significant salary cap hit of $33.8 million in dead money on their 2021 cap.